CMS WZH-path measurement 2020

 Each computer should have robust internet access (preferred) or the DVD version of the masterclass loaded.
 Two students should work together at each computer to complete 100 events of the 10 000-event sample.

-- Students must have access to the event display program iSpy-webgl using the latest version of Firefox, Chrome, or Safari.
+- Students must have access to the event display program iSpy-webgl using the latest version of Chrome, Edge, Firefox, or Safari.

 - Students must have access to the online spreadsheet.
 These will be linked from the schedule of CMS videoconferences under Data Analysis below.